Frequently Asked Questions about Voter Registration and Voting

 Yes.
 There are circumstances under which a voter can be required to vote by mail.
 If a precinct has fewer than 250 registered voters on the 88th day before an election, that precinct can be declared by the Elections Official to be a "Mail Ballot Precinct."
 All Mail Ballot voters are notified of the change in status and mailed an official ballot.

-Call the San Mateo County Registration & Elections Division at (650) 286-2610 or fill out the online Election Officer application form.
-We're always in need of Election Officers.
+Call the San Mateo County Registration & Elections Division at (650) 286-2610 or fill out the online Poll Worker application form.
+We're always in need of Poll Workers.

 If you moved within San Mateo County 14 days or less before the election, you can go to the polling place for your old address, the polling place for your new address or to the San Mateo County Registration & Elections Division.
 If you go to the polling place for your new address, be sure to bring either a California Drivers license, ID card or two other types of identification that will prove you live at the new address.
 If you don't have proof of current residence, you can complete an affirmation form in our office on Election Day.

 Our voting system is compliant with the Help America Vote Act (HAVA); it has audio headphones, raised braille labeled keys, and adaptive devices that provide large tactile buttons for motor issues as well as sip-n-puff capability.
 We also provide curbside voting if you cannot enter the polling place.
-A Election Officer will bring your ballot and voting device to your vehicle to enable you to vote.
+A Poll Worker will bring your ballot and voting device to your vehicle to enable you to vote.